We are currently seeking a graduate student.

 Hunter McRay is a PhD student in LMAPS at USC.
 He graduated his B.Sc in chemical engineering from USC with Magna Cum Laude honors in December 2022.
 Hunter's research focuses on structural modifications of the future generation of separator materials for Li metal-based batteries.

-Amin Nemati is a PhD student in LMAPS at USC.
-He graduated his M.Sc. and B.Sc in chemical engineering from the Sharif University of Technology and the Univeristy of Tehran in 2019, and 2014, respectively.
-Amin's research focuses on flexible Lithium-ion and Lithium-Sulfur batteries.
+Kaushek Rahul is a PhD student in LMAPS at USC.
+He graduated his B.Sc in chemical and electrochemical engineering from the CSIR - Central Electrochemical Research Institute (CECRI) in 2023.
+Kaushek's research focuses on new electrolyte chemistries and cathode structures for Lithium-Sulfur batteries.

 Undergraduate Research Assistants